Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Conclusion

-GAI helps resolve a core tension in data-driven operations management: precise estimation requires large labeled samples, but human-generated ground truth is costly.
+GAI helps resolve a core tension in data-driven marketing research: precise estimation requires large labeled samples, but human-generated ground truth is costly.
 By combining a limited number of human labels with abundant AI-generated data, GAI reduces this burden while maintaining statistical rigor.
 Across all applications, GAI consistently matches the precision of substantially larger human-labeled samples, often reducing labeling needs by more than half.
 Such gains can translate into substantial cost savings in settings such as conjoint analysis, demand estimation, and field experimentation.
-Although our applications focus on consumer choice and demand estimation, the framework applies more broadly to operations settings where human labels are scarce and AI-generated signals are available, including healthcare operations, supply chain forecasting, service operations, and quality management.
+The same tension extends beyond these core marketing applications: platform operations rely on expert human judgment to identify fraudulent reviews and content \citep{luca2016fake}, while clinical trials for healthcare interventions can cost tens of thousands of dollars per patient \citep{anderer2022adaptive}.
+More broadly, the framework applies wherever human labels are scarce or expensive and AI-generated signals are readily available.
 In each case, GAI provides a principled way to combine expensive human judgments with inexpensive AI-generated information.

-Several limitations suggest promising directions for future research.
-First, our dominance guarantees rely on random selection into labeling; when labeling is strategically targeted, these guarantees may fail.
-Extending the property to non-random labeling settings is therefore an important next step.
-Second, integrating GAI into real-time decision systems raises computational challenges, making online versions of the framework a valuable direction for future work.
+One limitation is that integrating GAI into real-time decision systems may create computational challenges.
+Developing online versions of the framework is therefore a promising direction for future research.

 More broadly, AI outputs create a statistical setting that is neither standard missing data nor noisy labeling, but one with auxiliary representations available for all observations.
 This shifts the inferential challenge from bias correction toward efficient information extraction.
 Human labels remain the gold standard, but AI-generated signals can substantially reduce the amount of human input needed to achieve a desired level of precision.
-As AI capabilities continue to advance, frameworks with rigorous guarantees for human-AI data integration will become increasingly important for credible empirical research in operations management and beyond.
+As AI capabilities continue to advance, frameworks with rigorous guarantees for human-AI data integration will become increasingly important for credible empirical research in marketing and beyond.